-The New Zealand eTA for the Netherlands is valid for 2 years and allows travellers to stay within the territory for 90 consecutive days.
+The New Zealand eTA for the Netherlands is valid for 2 years and allows travellers multiple stays within the territory for up to 90 consecutive days each.

-To obtain the eTA, applicants have to fill out the online application form that takes about 10 minutes to complete .
-Citizens will have to answer basic questions regarding personal, passport, health and security information as well as pay for the International Visitor Conservation and Tourism Levy (New Zealand IVL tax).
+To obtain the eTA, applicants have to fill out the online application form that takes about 10 minutes to complete.
+Citizens will have to answer basic questions regarding personal, passport, health and security information and pay for the International Visitor Conservation and Tourism Levy if applicable (New Zealand IVL tax).

 Do Dutch citizens need a visa for New Zealand?